 I married Danladi because I thought I was in love with him.
 I laugh now when I think of that.
 I remember stepping into Aishatu's living room a few months ago.
 I saw her washing Nuhu's feet in a basin of warm water.
 She was talking to him.
 He was leaning over, playing with her hair.
 Their voices were low, so quiet I couldn't hear.
 I almost cried.
 Sometimes the words we use mean very little, the things we think our words define look very different when finally, in life, they confront us.

 Aishatu speaks for me.
 "I beg don't put my sister-in-law in trouble o, Nuhu!
 You and Aminu wahala too much."
 Smoothly, she changes the topic of conversation, each topic—the current Naira exchange rate, the escalating costs of an English public school education, her difficulties with her son's school in England—a footstone leading further away from a dangerous path.
 Aishatu handles it deftly.
-Everyone that matters says something, offers an opinion, or, coaxed by Aishatu, supplies an anecdote.
+Everyone who matters says something, offers an opinion, or, coaxed by Aishatu, supplies an anecdote.
 You can see their self-importance restored, as if they have been connected to a hose and pumped with helium, like birthday balloons.

 Nuhu grows silent.
 He is looking at Aishatu.
 And he is smiling.
 A thin, grudging smile.
 I think I understand what he feels.
 Some distances are just too far to swim.
 There are limits to what each man can do.
 Limits to what each of us can accomplish.
 When we observe another move beyond that limit, covering open water we can never reach, we want to call them back to us, to make them human at our side.
 Aishatu in the distance is a thing I cannot comprehend.
 I cannot understand how she is free.
 I cannot comprehend how she is loved.